-Yes, the Companies Act, 2012 provides for the notification of the Registrar of Companies under prescribed forms and processes, of any changes in the directorship or shareholding of the company.
+Yes.
+The Act provides for the notification of the Registrar of Companies under prescribed forms and processes, of any changes in the directorship or shareholding of the company.

-For a change in the directorship, there is a requirement that an ordinary resolution relating to the change in directorship, a resignation letter in the event that the director resigned, and the notice of change of particulars of directors be filed with the URSB.
+For a change in the directorship, there is a requirement that an ordinary resolution relating to the change in directorship, a resignation letter if the director resigns, and the notice of change of particulars of directors be filed with the URSB.

-For a change in the shareholding, there are two ways this is done: when there has been a transfer or transmission of the shares; and where there has been an increase of the share capital or creation of new shares or allotment of the un-allotted shares.
+For a change in the shareholding, there are two ways this is done: when there has been a transfer or transmission of the shares: and where there has been an increase of the share capital or creation of new shares or allotment of the unallotted shares copies of the identification documents of the new shareholders (if they are individuals).